 In the previous program, 3.1% of the herds were in Level 2 and 1.2% in Level 3.
 Hence, bacteriological follow-up were carried out in 4.3% of the herds (because bacteriologic follow-up is carried out in all Level-2 and -3 herds).
 When index \geq 40 and index \geq 70 are used as limits for Levels 2 and 3, respectively, 3.3% of the herds will be assigned to Level 2 and 1.6% to Level 3-and more herds will be assigned to a bacteriological follow-up in the new system than in the previous system.
-Furthermore, because the index includes a weighting of the previous 3 months' serological results, even-more herds might be assigned temporarily to a higher level than at present.
-On the other hand, the increase in sample size used to assess the seroprevalence among the smaller herd sizes will reduce the accidental
+Furthermore, because the index includes a weighting of the previous 3 months' serological results, even-more herds might be assigned to a signed to a

-Table 6 Distribution into four Salmonella levels of 11,166 Danish slaughter pig herds (which delivered finishers between 1 June and 30 August 2000) based upon the new and the previous assignment scheme
+Distribution into four Salmonella levels of 11,166 Danish slaughter pig herds (which delivered finishers between 1 June and 30 August 2000) based upon the new and the previous assignment scheme

-Level 0, negligible prevalence of Salmonella Level 1, low prevalence of Salmonella Level 2, moderate prevalence of Salmonella Level 3, unacceptable high prevalence of Salmonella Distribution of herds into Sal monella levels according to new a ssignment-based on a serological index (a 3-month weighted ave rage prevalence and individual cut-off OD% 20) • Serological index (%) 0 1 to <40 40 to <70 ≥70 % of herds 60.6 34.5 $3.3 \approx 380 \text{ herds}$ $1.6 \approx 173 \text{ herds}$ Distribution of herds into Sal monella levels according to the pr evious assignment ^a -based on the a verage 3-month prevalence, into erpreted at individual cut-off OD% 40 Prevalence (%) 0 Large herd: <10% Large herd: 10-33% Large herd: >33% . , Small/medium herd: <17-25% Small/medium herd: 17/25-5 0% Small/medium herd: .>50% % of herds 60.6 ^b 35.2 3.1 ≈ 433 herds $1.2 \approx 163 \text{ herds}$ assignment to Levels 2 or 3 due to imprecise estimates in these herds.
+Level 0, negligible prevalence of Salmonella Level 1, low prevalence of Salmonella Level 2, moderate prevalence of Salmonella Level 3, unacceptable high prevalence of Salmonella Distribution of herds into Sal monella levels according to new a ssignment-based on a serologica l index (a 3-month weighted aver rage prevalence and individual cut-o OD% 20) Serological index (%) 0 1 to <40 40 to <70 ≥70 % of herds 60.6 34.5 $3.3 \approx 380$ herds $1.6 \approx 173$ herds Distribution of herds into Sal monella levels according to the pr evious assignment ^a -based on the average 3-month prevalence, into erpreted at individual cut-off OD% 4 Prevalence (%) 0 Large herd: <10% Large herd: 10-33% Large herd: >33% Small/medium herd: <17-259 6 Small/medium herd: 17/25-5 0% Small/medium herd: .>50% % of herds 60.6 ^b 35.2 $3.1 \approx 433$ herds $1.2 \approx 163$ herds assignment to Levels 2 or 3 due to imprecise estimates in these herds.
 Because data corresponding to the suggested sampling were not available, it was not possible to estimate the precise effect on the actual number of herds being assigned to bacteriological follow-up over 1 year.
 Finally, note that 60.6% of the herds were seronegative.
 However, these herds might not all be assigned to Level 0, because the inclusion would depend on the exact criterion (i.e. the minimum number of seronegative).